DenysPacheco/utils/README.md

-# Utils
+# Utils - utilities and common tools

-This is a folder of utilities that I – The Dev. – like to have/maintain for myself.
+This is a mono repo of utilities that I – The Dev. – like to have/maintain for myself.

 It consists of little scripts, files and templates for a daily dev doodies.

+As well as anything/any idea I make to make dev life easier.

+> Away old.
+Hello new!